 It's a relatively inexpensive form of extension, too, and although some garden space is inevitably sacrificed, a good side-return extension can improve the indoor-outdoor connection, too.

+Building a single storey extension is the cheapest and often most viable option.
 Frequently built as a kitchen extension to turn a small kitchen into a generous, open-plan kitchen-diner, such an addition can help provide garden-facing dining and seating, or the extra width could even contribute to a reconsidered, more open-plan layout throughout the ground floor.

 Can I build a side return extension without planning permission?

-You probably won’t need planning permission for a side-return extension.
+You probably won’t need planning permission for a side return extension.
 The current permitted development regime allows single-storey side extensions up to a maximum of 4m high and a width no more than half that of the original house.
 If the extension is within 2m of the boundary, eaves height should not exceed 3m.

 However, if you live in a Conservation Area, national park, AONB or there’s an Article 4 direction on your property, you may need to get planning permission, so check with your local authority.
 Find out more with our guide to planning permission and to building a single storey extension without planning permission.